 Thomas Reed, Director of Mac & Mobile at security firmtold me that the defenses aren’t as comprehensive as it seems.
 “Adding that flag is not a requirement, and not all software does [it],” he explained.
 “For example, torrent software often doesn’t, while at the same time being used heavily in piracy.”

 “The nature of sandboxing on MacOS actually restricts antivirus software.”

 In addition, XProtect’s list of malicious file signatures is hardly all-encompassing.
 Reed explained that it only checks files against 94 rules, “a tiny fraction of the rules found in any more powerful antivirus engine.”
 Kirk McElhearn, co-host of Mac security firm Intego’s podcast and a writer on malware topics, concurs that XProtect only looks out for “a handful of strains of malware.”

-What about the new security features in MacOS Catalina, due to launch this fall?
-Apple says apps will require your permission before accessing your documents, desktop files, iCloud Drive and external drives, plus it’s promising greater security thanks to a dedicated system volume for the operating system and the T2 Security Chip in new Macs.
+What about the new security features in MacOS Big Sur?
+Apple says apps will require your permission before accessing your documents, desktop files, iCloud Drive, and external drives, plus it’s promising greater security thanks to a dedicated system volume for the operating system and the T2 Security Chip in new Macs.